aspose-cells/Aspose.Cells-Doc-md/english/net/UI-Components/aspose-cells-gridjs/highlight/_index.md

 	eci:end column index of cell range
 ```

--  Remove highlight for cell range in array
+-  Remove highlight for cell range in array in the active worksheet
 ```javascript
 xs.sheet.removeHighlightRange(sri,sci,eri,eci)
      // the parameters are: